CustAny: Customizing Anything from A Single Example: Method

 \textbf{Training strategy}.
 We use three losses in our training stage to ensure that the ID-aware decoupling module takes effect.
 Specifically, We utilize the following denoising losses to train each branch,

-where $t$ is the randomly sampled time step and $x_t$ represents the noisy latent of the target image, $\epsilon$ is the ground truth noise and $\epsilon_\theta$ is the predicted noise. $c_g$ and $c_l$ represent the global-level and local-level conditions acquired in Sec.~\ref{sec:injection}.
+where $t$ is the randomly sampled time step; and $x_t$ represents the noisy latent of the target image; $\epsilon$ is the ground truth noise and $\epsilon_\theta$ is the predicted noise. $c_g$ and $c_l$ shall be the global-level and local-level conditions acquired in the dual-level ID injection module.
 Additionally, we design a contrastive loss, ensuring that the masked image feature $f_{msk}$ captures non-ID information and the fused class token $f_{fuse}^{C}$ remains free of it, as below,

 where $Sim$ is instantiated as cosine similarity.
 In summary, the training loss is the sum of the three loss functions mentioned above,